Music Demixing Challenge 2021: Organizing the Challenge and Future Editions

 We believe that hosting the MDX Challenge strengthened and expanded the source separation community, by providing a new playground to do research and attracting researchers from other communities and areas, allowing them to share knowledge and skills: all this focused on solving one of the most interesting research problems in the area of sound processing.
 Source separation can still bring benefits to many application and research areas: this motivates the need for future editions of this competition.

 In our view, this year's edition of the MDX Challenge allows us to start a hopefully long tradition of source separation competitions.
-The focus of this year was music source separation on four instruments: given the role this task played in past competitions, this was a convenient starting point, that provided us with enough feedback and experience on how to make the competition grow and improve.
+The focus of this year was MSS on four instruments: given the role this task played in past competitions, this was a convenient starting point, that provided us with enough feedback and experience on how to make the competition grow and improve.

 We encountered difficulties when compromising between how the source separation task expects data to be created and the professional techniques for music production: for instance, to keep the competition fair, we had to make sure that no crosstalk between target recordings was present.
 The same argument about crosstalk also highlighted the need for source separation systems that can be trained on data that suffer from this issue: this potentially opens access to training material not available before and can be another source of improvement for existing models.
 We realized how brittle the design of a simple evaluation system is when dealing with the vast amount of choices that artists can make when producing music: even the simple absence of an instrument in a track can have dramatic consequences in the competition results.